apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 > [Situation awareness] is informed by a particular set of facts that add up to an overview of the situation.
 People want those facts to be readily avaiilable, displayed in a way that makes them easy and efficient to percieve, understand, and if necessary, respond.
 That display is a dashboard.
 >
 > Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.

+## Purpose
+> When setting out to design a dashboard, we must, before anything else, clearly define the dashboard's purpose.
+>
+> Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.

+## Goals
+> to design an effetive dashbard, we must get into the clients' minds and examine the mental models for the activities that the dashboard will help them monitor.
+>
+> Few, S. (2013). *Information dashboard design: displaying data for at-a-glance monitoring.* Burlingame, CA: Analytics Press.